FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Armand, Arman, Armans, Armande, Armad, Armade, d'Armand, l'Armand, Darmand, Larmand, Larman, Darman, Darmon, Larmande, Darmande, Armmand, Armman, Armmmans, Armmande, Armmad, Armmade, Harman, Harmman, Harmand, Harmmande, Herman, Hermande, Hermman, Hermmande, Hartman, Hartmande and many more.

 This web page shows only a small excerpt of our Armond research.
-Another 519 words (37 lines of text) covering the years 1700, 1789, 1807, and 1814 are included under the topic Early Armond History in all our PDF Extended History products.
+Another 519 words (37 lines of text) covering the years 1700, 1789, 1807, and 1814 are included under the topic Early Armond History in all our PDF Extended History products and printed products wherever possible.

-Another 103 words (7 lines of text) are included under the topic Early Armond Notables in all our PDF Extended History products.
+Another 30 words (2 lines of text) are included under the topic Early Armond Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Jacques Armand settled in Louisiana in 1757; Mathiaus Armand settled in Philadelphia in 1856; Mr Armand, aged 30; settled with his wife and child in New Orleans in 1822.